sphero-inc/Sphero-Android-SDK/samples/StreamingAnimation/README.md

 ![logo](http://update.orbotix.com/developer/sphero-small.png)

 # Streaming Animation SampleStreamingAnimation demonstrates how to use Sphero as a controller to move and rotate a Sphero ball image around the screen.
 To control the image, we use asynchronous data streaming of the IMU values of **Roll, Pitch, and Yaw**.
 Roll and Pitch control x and y translation and Yaw controls rotating the image.## UI Elements
-The samples has a `main.xml` resource file that contains the SpheroConnectionView, IMU TextViews, Calibrate Button, and Sphero Image.
-If you want the SpheroConnectionView explained in more detail, look at the Android SDK ReadMe.
+The samples has a *main.xml* resource file that contains the *SpheroConnectionView*, IMU TextViews, Calibrate Button, and Sphero Image.
+If you want the *SpheroConnectionView* explained in more detail, look at the Android SDK ReadMe.

     <RelativeLayout
         android:id="@+id/relative_layout"